-CM and MV extracted the data using a pro-forma, which was designed previously.
-The review authors received training before commencing work on the review, on data extraction methods, especially on the non-imputation of results from the reports.
-Disagreement between reviewers was resolved by consensus.
+CM and MV extracted the data using a previously designed format.
+They were trained at the beginning of the study on data extraction methods, especially on the non-imputation of results from the reports.
+Disagreement between review authors were solved by consensus.
 The concordance between the extractors was evaluated using an intraclass correlation coefficient and kappa coefficient; the value was 0.99.
-The review authors were centrally blinded to the title of the article, trial investigator names, study authors and publication source.
-To obtain missing data from the published trials, AS requested further information from the trial investigators, by email communication.
+The studies were centrally blinded by the review authors for the title of the article, authors and publication source.
+For missing data from the published trials, AS communicated directly with the authors by e-mail.